bernardosulzbach/BetterChestOrganizer/README.md

-# BetterChestOrganizer
+# Better Chest Organizer

-BetterChestOrganizer is a mod for [Stardew Valley](https://www.stardewvalley.net/) that aims to provide better automatic chest organization.
+Better Chest Organizer is a mod for [Stardew Valley](https://www.stardewvalley.net/) that aims to provide better automatic chest organization.

 ## Examples